santiagogonzalez-dev/fractal-nvim/README.md

-# fractal-neovim 🏴
+# fractal-nvim 🏴
 This is my personal config, it reads from a json file to enable some modules that I wrote and it covers all my basic needs.

-# Why the name?
+# Why the name fractal-nvim?
 I choose it randomly just like I did with csj-neovim, and I like how it sounds 🙂.